Together we can tackle loneliness!

-Our Community Connections project is offering help to those people who are feeling lonely or isolated and would like some help to boost their confidence and get out and about more.
+Our Community Connections project offers help to those people who are feeling lonely or isolated and would like some help to boost their confidence and get out and about more.

 Loneliness has been identified as a significant issue in the health and wellbeing of older people with evidence showing that the impact is as great as that of smoking or obesity.